Marvel expands with Dr. Strange, female Captain Marvel films

 "We are excited to tap into what excites us the most, which is the supernatural," Marvel studio president Kevin Feige said.

 "If (casting) were confirmed, we would have introduced him today.
-Every single actor of a certain age has been rumored to be Doctor Strange," he added.
+Every single actor of a certain age has been rumoured to be Doctor Strange," he added.

 Feige also said there is plenty of time to find an actress to play Captain Marvel, the alter-ego of a character named Carol Danvers, for the film that will be released in July 2018.